-This gluten-free chocolate mug cake is low-carb, keto, and ready in five minutes!
+This almond flour chocolate mug cake is ready in five minutes!
 And so easy to make, it’s the perfect single-serve dessert when those sweet cravings strike!

 What you’ll love about this recipe